Storware/vprotect-manual/overview/README.md

 In [Architecture](architecture.md) section, you will also what are the main components of vProtect solution and find how to place them in your deployment.

-[Licensing ](licensing.md)is the source of options we provide to optimize your costs while keeping the functionality that fulfills your needs.
+[Licensing ](licensing.md)is the source of options we provide to optimize your costs while keeping the functionality that fulfils your needs.

 [Main Features](main-features.md) section briefly summarizes key functionalities of vProtect solution.